wwq5-code/OUL/README.md

-# OUbL
+# OUbLi

-# Oblivious Unlearning by Learning: Machine Unlearning Without Exppsing Erased Data
+# OUbLi: Machine Unlearning without Exposing Erased Data through Oblivious Unlearning by Learning
 ## Overview
-This repository is the official implementation of OUL, and the corresponding paper is under review.
+This repository is the official implementation of OUbLi, and the corresponding paper is under review.

 ## Prerequisites